collective/collective.developermanual/source/index.rst

 system customization.
 It is intended for Python developers who want to write their own add-ons, integration code, and other customizations.

+The Installalling & Maintaining section is addionally intended for integrators and maintainers.

 Table of Content
 ================